 -

-Promote Dialogue and Understanding: Engage in respectful dialogue with people from different backgrounds and perspectives to foster greater understanding and empathy.
+Promote Dialogue and Understanding: Engage in respectful dialogue with people from different backgrounds and perspectives to build greater understanding and empathy.
 Attend lectures, workshops, and conferences that address the challenges and opportunities facing the Jordan River Valley.
 Share your knowledge and insights with others to raise awareness and inspire action.
 Open communication and mutual respect are essential for building bridges and finding common ground in this complex region.

 -